-With a full website migration, the HubSpot Migrations Team recreates your existing website on HubSpot's CMS.
-Your existing website content is recreated in HubSpot's modules on our CMS framework, according to the website review agreement you've completed with the team.
+With a full website migration, the HubSpot Migrations Team recreates your existing website in HubSpot's CMS framework, according to the website review agreement you've completed with the team.

 How to request a migration

-The website you want to migrate over to HubSpot must be live so the migrations team can view it without gaining special permissions to your current CMS.
+The website you want to migrate into HubSpot must be live so the migrations team can view it without gaining special permissions to your current CMS.
 The team reviews your current website for any features or functionality that can't be migrated.
-Some types of widgets, submenus, scripts, or unsupported file types may not be supported on the HubSpot CMS.

 Here's a list of common elements that can't be recreated in your migrated site:

 - Mega menus, image based menus, or menus with non-linked content (descriptions or paragraph content)

 - Calculators and other gizmos that use server-side scripts (some JS widgets may be possible)

 - Live chat (some JS services may be possible)